Trump ends refugee ban, puts stricter screening in place

-Under the enhanced security measures, the U.S. will now consider biographic data from refugee applicants, as well as analyze their social media presence.
+Under the measures, the U.S. will now consider biographic data from refugee applicants, as well as analyze their social media presence.

 According to a State Department memo reported by Reuters, required data will include phone, email and address information going back 10 years for all locations the applicants have lived for more than 30 days.
 Current phone numbers and email addresses for families of refugees will also be required.